Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-2/index.md

 X_test=x_test[:, np.newaxis]
 ```

-Using root mean square error, find weights of polynomial regression for order is 0, 1, 3, 9.
+Using root mean square error, find weights of polynomial regression for order 0, 1, 3, 9.
 Gradient descent approach is used to extract weights of the polynomial regression.

 ```python